cornell-ece2300/ece2300-docs/docs/ece2300-sec04-lab2-head-start.md

 Since we have already thoroughly unit tested our full adder, we can now focus on integration testing for our four-bit ripple-carry adder.
-Our four-bit ripple carry adder has `2^5` or 32 possible input values which means exhaustive testing is still feasible.
-However, we will be using directed and random testing to gain more experience with these testing strategies.
+Our four-bit ripple carry adder has a total of `2^9` or 512 possible input values which means exhaustive testing is not really feasible.
+We will need to use directed and random testing to verify the functionality of the ripple-carry adder.

 We have provided you a Verilog test bench in `AdderRippleCarry_4b_GL-test.v` with a basic test case named